How to Calculate Leverage (Gearing) and Margin

 16.64 : 1

-The amount of borrowing power your account provides you what's called "leverage", & is mostly denoted/expressed as a ratio - a ratio of 100:1 leverage means you can control resources worth 100 times your deposit amount.
+The amount you can borrow with your account is known as "leverage", and it is usually shown as a ratio - a 100:1 ratio means you can control things worth 100 times the amount of money you put down.

-Update: in Forex you can lose more than you deposit with some brokers, that's why when opening an account you should look for a Negative Balance Protection Policy(NBP), this policy means you as a trader can not lose more than you deposit.
+Update: in Forex you can lose more than you deposit with some brokers, that's why when opening an account you should look for a Negative Balance Protection Policy(NBP), this policy means you can not lose more than you deposit.

 Benefits

-As mentioned above, this type of account gives you more buying power and the potential for more profits or losses.
-How this works is; a 1% margin allows you to control a position size of $1,000,000 with $10,000.
-When you open a transaction with $1,000,000 small market changes in the price of the currency can result in large profits or losses.
+Like I said earlier, this kind of account lets you buy more and possibly make more money or lose more money.
+Here is how it works: a 1% margin lets you control a $1,000,000 position with $10,000.
+When you start a trade with $1,000,000, even small changes in the price of the currency can lead to big gains or losses.

 Currencies movements are measured using points known as pips.
 For illustration, America dollar, is transacted in units down to 4 decimal places, the last decimal point is called a pip.
 Instead of $1.4 quotes like in Forex bureaus, the price is seen as $1.4012.
 When you are $1,000,000 then each pip is worth $100 profit.
 So if this price moves up 1 pip to $1.4013 you'll make $100 profit.
 1 cent is equal to 100 pips, if a currency moves 1 cent you make $10,000, if this move is against you, then you lose all your capital.
 That it is not best to open positions with $1,000,000 just because you can, but you can open transactions of $50,000 or $100,000 as the maximum so that a 1 cent move you'll make $1,000 dollars and if the move is against you only lose $1,000 dollars and not your whole account equity.
 There is also the technique of money management and risk management.

-If the price changes from 1.4012 to 1.4062 which is a difference of 50 pips which represents a profit of $5,000.
-Without gearing if you had $10,000 of currency, the price change from 1.4012 to 1.4062 represents a difference of $50 profit.
-So the benefit of this online trading is increased profit potential, your profit factor is multiplied by 100 or by 50 or by 20 depending on the total gearing used.
+Should the price move from 1.4012 to 1.4062, representing a 50-pip shift, this translates to a $5,000 profit.
+Without leveraging, dealing with $10,000 of the currency, the identical price change from 1.4012 to 1.4062 would yield a profit of only $50.
+Therefore, the advantage of this form of online trading is the amplified profit potential, where your profit factor is multiplied by a factor of 100, 50, or 20, dependent on the total leverage employed.